idea-fasoc/OpenFASOC/tapeouts/MPWI/testsetup/README.md

-# openFASOC Temperature Sensors in SkyWater 130nm: Test Setup
+# OpenFASOC Temperature Sensors in SkyWater 130nm: Test Setup

 This repository provides a fully open-source test setup solution for a temperature sensor chip taped-out in SkyWater 130nm with 64 openFASOC-generated temperature sensor instances.
 The setup is highly automated with Python and open-source libraries, where the chip is controlled through low-cost commercially-available USB devices, and control of testing equipments like temperature chamber and source measurement unit is also seamlessly embedded in the test flow using Python.